Skip to content

 Can overfeeding make water changes more dangerous?

-Is it safe to clean the filter during water change?
+Should I turn off the filter during a water change?

-Can adding too much conditioner harm guppies?
+Can adding too much water conditioner harm guppies?

 Final Thoughts